JamesHabben/evolve/README.md

 -f File containing the RAM dump to analyze <br />
 -p Volatility profile to use during analysis <br />
 -d Optional path for output file.
 Default is beside memory image <br />
+-l Restrict web server from serving content outside of the local machine <br />
 -r comma separated list of plugins to run at the start<br />

 !!!
 WARNING: Avoid writing sqlite to NFS shares.
 They can lock or get corrupt.
 If you must, try mounting share with 'nolock' option.